Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 * [ORF523: ISTA and FISTA](https://blogs.princeton.edu/imabandit/2013/04/11/orf523-ista-and-fista/)

 This will lead to the operator splitting methods analysed by [Wotao Yin](http://www.math.ucla.edu/~wotaoyin/index.html) and others.
-Wotao Yin wrote a summary on [First-order methods and operator splitting for optimization](http://www.math.ucla.edu/~wotaoyin/research.html):
-> First-order methods are described and analyzed with gradients or subgradients, while second-order methods use second-order derivatives or their approximations.

-> During the 70s–90s the majority of the optimization community focused on second-order methods since they are more efficient for those problems that have the sizes of interest at that time.
-Beginning around fifteen years ago, however, the demand to solve ever larger problems started growing very quickly.
-Many large problems are further complicated by non-differentiable functions and constraints.
-Because simple first-order and classic second-order methods are ineffective or infeasible for these problems, operator splitting methods regained their popularity.

-> Operators are used to develop algorithms and analyze them for a wide spectrum of problems including optimization problems, variational inequalities, and differential equations.
-Operator splitting is a set of ideas that generate algorithms through decomposing a problem that is too difficult as a whole into two or more smaller and simpler subproblems.
-During the decomposition, complicated structures like non-differentiable functions, constraint sets, and distributed problem structures end up in different subproblems and thus can be handled elegantly.
-We believe ideas from operator splitting provide the most eﬀective means to handle such complicated structures for computational problem sizes of modern interest.

 * [ORIE 6326: Convex Optimization Operator Splitting](https://people.orie.cornell.edu/mru8/orie6326/lectures/splitting.pdf)
 * [Monotone Operator Splitting Methods](https://web.stanford.edu/class/ee364b/lectures/monotone_split_slides.pdf)